Shagnik-Biswas/Pythonia/README.md

 - multi_part_functions: For projects with multiple parts/files.
 Each project should have its own folder.
 - README.md: This file.

+## License
+This project is licensed under the MIT License.
+By contributing, you agree that your contributions will be licensed under the MIT License.

 ## Contribute
 We welcome contributions from everyone.
 Here’s how you can help: